cultserv/eslint-config-cultserv/README.md

-# ESLint Config by CultServ
+# ESLint Config by Ponominalu.ru

 Install ESLint and config: